MaastrichtU-CDS/breast_cancer_models/Li-2011-recurrence-survival/README.md

 The answer is [0.19170025205726862,0.41994479935622686]

-## For the modification version of the model:
+## The modification version of the model - to match real world data

 - Number of positive nodes
   - integer number > 0